Rules and Regulations

 - Tuition fees are as advertised on the website and can only be paid through the online payment method or bank transfer, in Swiss Francs (CHF).

-- Tuition fees must be paid within the period determined by the Course Director and communicated in the admission email and no later than one month prior to the Course start date.
-If payment is not made in due time, Geneva Summer Schools reserves the right to cancel the admission and attribute the place to another applicant.
+- Tuition fees must be paid within the period determined by the GSS Director and communicated in the admission email and no later than one month prior to the GSS start date.
+If payment is not made in due time, Geneva Summer Schools Office reserves the right to cancel the admission and attribute the place to another applicant.

 - The amount of the tuition fees are mentioned on the website.
 A non-refundable administrative fee of CHF 100 is included in the tuition fees.